pclalv/crystal-key-item-randomizer/README.md

 - [ ] verify that the Underground Warehouse itemball patch works for arbitrary key items.
 - [ ] address all aforementioned known issues
 - [ ] fix `giveitem` key items so that the player sees item is actually being given.
-    - hard way: change `giveitem` to `verbosegiveitem` and fill the rest of the routine with `nop` and a final `end` to cut off any unintended additional text (from, say, a local labelled routine).
+    - hard way: change `giveitem` to `verbosegiveitem` and fill the rest of the routine with `nop` and a final `end` to cut off any unintended additional text
     - items:
         - `SECRETPOTION`
         - `BICYCLE`
         - `RED_SCALE`
         - `MYSTERY_EGG`
         - `LOST_ITEM`
-- [ ] randomize pokegear cards. this is primarily motivated by wanting to randomize the kanto expansion card, which allows the player to wake the snorlax and progress to pewter from vermilion.
+- [ ] **randomize pokegear cards**. this is primarily motivated by wanting to randomize the kanto expansion card, which allows the player to wake the snorlax and progress to pewter from vermilion.
 - [ ] randomize which non-required item the copycat is looking for.